robisim74/angular-l10n/doc/spec.md

 ```

 #### <a name="6.1.2"/>6.1.2 FormBuilder
-If you use `validateLocaleNumber` with `FormBuilder`, you have to invoke the following function:
+If you use `FormBuilder`, you have to invoke the following function:
 ```TypeScript
 validateLocaleNumber(digits: string, MIN_VALUE?: number, MAX_VALUE?: number): Function
 ```